Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Will there be any witnesses?

-Despite requests from Ford’s lawyers to pick witnesses for the hearing, it’s up to the Judiciary Committee to determine what witnesses are called.
-Specifically, her attorneys have demanded Mark Judge – a friend of Kavanaugh whom Ford said was in the room when the alleged incident occurred – be subpoenaed and forced to testify as a witness.
+Ford’s lawyers repeatedly requested to pick witnesses for the hearing, but that was left up to the Judiciary Committee to determine who would be called.
+Specifically, her attorneys demanded Mark Judge – a friend of Kavanaugh whom Ford said was in the room when the alleged incident occurred – be subpoenaed and forced to testify as a witness.

 Judge has already denied the allegations before the Judiciary Committee, according to lawmakers.
-Additionally, the Judiciary Committee “does not take witness requests from other witnesses,” the proposal said.
+Additionally, the Judiciary Committee “does not take witness requests from other witnesses,” it said.

 Who sits on the Judiciary Committee?